THE PERVERSION OF GRACE

 Grace and truth have come to God’s elect through Jesus Christ; not just truth, but grace and truth (John 1:17).

-Behold, thou art called a Jew, and restest in the law, and makest thy boast of God, (Romans 2:17)
+Indeed you are called a Jew, and rest on the law, and make your boast in God, (Romans 2:17)

-Therefore we conclude that a man is justified by faith without the deeds of the law.
+Therefore we conclude that a man is justified [declared righteous] by faith apart from the deeds of the law.
 (Romans 3:28)

 Do we then make void the law through faith?
-God forbid: yea, we establish the law.
+Certainly not!
+On the contrary, we establish the law.
 (Romans 3:31)

-What shall we say then that Abraham our father, as pertaining to the flesh, hath found?
+What then shall we say that Abraham our father has found according to the flesh?
 (Romans 4:1)

-For the promise, that he should be the heir of the world, was not to Abraham, or to his seed, through the law, but through the righteousness of faith.
+For the promise that he would be the heir of the world was not to Abraham or to his seed through the law, but through the righteousness of faith.
 (Romans 4:13)

-Moreover the law entered, that the offence might abound.
-But where sin abounded, grace did much more abound: (Romans 5:20)
+Moreover the law entered that the offense might abound.
+But where sin abounded, grace abounded much more, (Romans 5:20)

-Know ye not, brethren, (for I speak to them that know the law,) how that the law hath dominion over a man as long as he liveth?
+Or do you not know, brethren (for I speak to those who know the law), that the law has dominion over a man as long as he lives?
 (Romans 7:1)

 Paul also pointed out the difficulty our flesh has concerning observing the Ten Commandments.
 But it never was Paul’s intention to leave the Christians with the impression they now are without law.
 Rather, the point is we are dead to the Law of Moses in order that we may be married to Christ.

-As Christ is formed in us we keep the moral law of God by nature because of the Divine Life being created in us.
-If we do not obey Christ and His Apostles such that Christ is being formed in us we are not dwelling in the true grace of God.
+As Christ is formed in us, we keep the moral law of God by nature because of the Divine Life being created in us.
+If we do not obey Christ and His Apostles, Christ will not be formed in us, and we are not dwelling in the true grace of God.
 We are not “being saved.”

 Jesus did not come primarily to forgive our sins and bring us to Heaven, although an initial forgiveness is necessary if we are to start on the path to full reconciliation to God.
 Rather, the Lord Jesus came to deliver us from our sins.
 Forgiveness and deliverance are different concepts.